Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 There is so much packed into Mohammed Hanif’s debut novel A Case of Exploding Mangoes that I will not even try to explain the plot line because I would not do it justice.

 Suffice to say this darkly satirical novel was a pleasure to listen to.
-Narrator Paul Bhattacharjee’s delivery finds just the right balance – playing up the deadpan and ironic humour to great effect while reserving a poignance for elements intended as deeper social commentary (listen to an audio sample).
+Narrator Paul Bhattacharjee’s delivery finds just the right balance – playing up the deadpan and ironic humour to great effect while reserving a poignancy for elements intended as deeper social commentary (listen to an audio sample).

 Despite the cleverness of this novel, Hanif’s storyline is surprisingly easy to follow.
 No previous knowledge of Pakistani history is required.